MudavathSuresh/VCamera/README.md

 # Note
-**The source code has stopped updating on December 31, 2022.**
+**The source code 1.0.0 has stopped updating on December 31, 2022.**
-*It may not compile or run now.*
+*It can not compile and run now.*
-*It may be released as an SDK in the future.*

 # Demo Video